printer83mph/CIS5650-Project3-CUDA-Path-Tracer/README.md

 ### Arbitrary mesh loading

-We use tinyobj to load arbitrary meshes from files.
+We use [tinyobjloader](https://github.com/tinyobjloader/tinyobjloader) to load arbitrary meshes from files.
 These are passed into the GPU as a device array of `Triangle`s, with indices and sizes passed in through the `GpuMesh` array.

 **TODO: a nice mesh image**